Saturn S-Series: First generation SC

 The first generation Saturn SC coupes were made from 1990 until 1996.
 The first generation Saturn SC coupes were originally only available in one trim level which was the SC.

-The 1990-1992 Saturn SC featured a DOHC 1.9-liter LL0 inline-four engine that was rated at 123 hp.
+The 1990–1992 Saturn SC featured a DOHC 1.9-liter LL0 inline-four engine that was rated at 123 hp.
 For the 1993 model year, the original regular SC coupe model was renamed as the SC2 and a new SC1 trim level was introduced.
 For the 1994 model year, the SC1 and the SC2 had both gotten revised power door locks and a recalibrated automatic transmission.
 The first generation SC2 had received a minor refresh in 1995 in which the lower front bumper and the vehicle's taillights were both updated.
 For the 1995 model year, both the SC1 and the SC2 had gotten a redesigned interior with a new redesigned dashboard with a front passenger's airbag.

-The first generation SC1 coupe featured a SOHC 1.9-liter LKO inline-four engine that was rated at 85 hp.
+The first generation SC1 coupe featured a SOHC 1.9-liter LK0 inline-four engine that was rated at 85 hp.
 The SC1's engine was later upgraded to the 100 hp L24 engine for the 1995 model year.

 The first generation Saturn SC1 coupes shared the same fixed headlight front fascia as the SL sedans and the SW station wagons, rather than the pop-up headlight design used on the SC2 and the original SC.
 The SC1 also lacked a rear trunk lid reflector and a rear stabilizer bar.

 SL3

-For the 1994 model year, a highest-trim "SL3" model was planned.
-Saturn owner's manuals from this period made mention to the SL3- it would have featured an SC front end on an SL2 body, with all options as standard.
-An inline-six engine derived from the 1.9L was to be offered.
+For the 1994 model year, a highest-trim "SL3" model was reportedly being considered.
+Saturn owner's manuals from this period made mention of the SL3 - it would have featured an SC front end on an SL2 body, with all options as standard.